 h) access violations.

-Malfunctions or other anomalous system behavior may be an indicator of a security attack or actual security breach and should therefore always be reported as an information security event.
+Malfunctions or other anomalous system behaviour may be an indicator of a security attack or actual security breach and should therefore always be reported as an information security event.

 Designing an effective means of the detection of incidents is also essential, using both trained users and trained system administrators, and various technical controls.
 All members of the community should be trained and comfortable regarding